talkingscott/workbox-1/README.md

 * Added manifest, icons, and event listeners for installation
 * Added install button
 * Added UI for upgrading the service worker
+* Added qr-scanner package to actually scan QR codes

-The PWA UI is a simple pseudo-form that accepts a "barcode" as text input and provides a button to submit the value to the server API.
+The PWA UI is a simple pseudo-form that accepts a QR code as input from a QR code scanning package and provides a button to submit the value to the server API.

 The service worker code is mostly cut-and-paste from Workbox documentation.